M101 howitzer: Australia

+The M2A2 howitzer was retired from regular service with the Australian Army in 1988, when it was replaced by the 105 mm L118 and L119, which in turn were replaced by the M777A2 in 2014.
+The M2A2 remained in service with the Australian Army Reserve until its replacement by 81 mm mortars in the late 2000s.
+Australia's Federation Guard retains six pieces for ceremonial use.

 Canada

-The Canadian Forces procured at least 60 US made M2A1 howitzers beginning in 1952, and starting in 1955, had Sorel Industries of Canada produce 232 of a slightly modified M2A2 version.
+The Canadian Forces procured at least 60 US made M2A1 howitzers, beginning in 1952, and also had Sorel Industries of Canada produce 232 of a slightly modified M2A2 version, starting in 1955.
 The Canadian produced guns were later designated C1, while the US produced guns were designated C2.
 These continued in service until the early 2000s.
 In the late 1990s, ninety-six C1 guns were selected and sent to RDM in the Netherlands to extend their service life.
 These guns were re-designated as the C3.
-The changes include a longer barrel, a muzzle brake, reinforced trails and the removal of shield flaps.
+The changes include a longer 33-calibre barrel, a muzzle brake, reinforced trails and the removal of shield flaps.
 It remains the standard light howitzer of Canadian Forces Reserve units.
 The C3 is used by 1RCHA in Glacier National Park in British Columbia as a means of avalanche control.
-As well, the C3 is used to train Regular Force Artillery in Shilo MB.
+The modified 105mm C3 howitzer has a range of 18km.

 Croatia

 A number of M2/M101 howitzers were used by the Socialist Federal Republic of Yugoslavia and approximately 50 were inherited by Croatia, of which four are still in use for training with the Croatian Army.